-4 Connection to the original "in NP" proof
+4 Connection to the original "in NP" proof for \mathcal{EL} -unification

-It should be noted that, in the present paper, we give a proof of the fact that $\mathcal{EL}$ -unification is in NP that is independent of the proof in [4].
-The only result from [4] that we have used is the characterization of subsumption (Lemma 1), which is an easy consequence of known results for $\mathcal{EL}$ [10].
+It should be noted that in the present paper we give a proof of the fact that \mathcal{EL} -unification is in NP that is independent of the proof in [4].
+The only result from [4] that we have used is the characterization of subsumption (Lemma 2.1), which is an easy consequence of known results for \mathcal{EL} [9].

 In [4], the "in NP" result is basically shown as follows:

-1. define a well-founded partial order $\succ$ on substitutions and use this to show that any solvable $\mathcal{EL}$ -unification problem has a ground unifier that is minimal w.r.t. this order;

-- 2. show that minimal ground unifiers are local in the sense that they are built from atoms of $\Gamma$ ; - 3. use the locality of minimal ground unifiers to devise a "guess and then test" NP-algorithm for generating a minimal ground unifier.
+- 1. define a well-founded partial order \succ on substitutions and use this to show than any solvable \mathcal{EL} -unification problem has a ground unifier that is minimal w.r.t. this order:4 - 2. show that minimal ground unifiers are local in the sense that they are built from atoms of Γ ; - 3. use the locality of minimal ground unifiers to devise a "guess and then test" NP-algorithm for generating a minimal ground unifier.